-Permanent Secretary, Department for Digital, Culture, Media and Sport
+Former Permanent Secretary, Department for Digital, Culture, Media and Sport

-Policy Leaders Fellow Alum, Centre for Science and Policy
+Policy Leaders Fellow Alumna, Centre for Science and Policy

-Sue Owen is the Permanent Secretary of the Department for Culture, Media and Sport, responsible for the overall management of the department.
 Prior to taking up this post in October 2013 Sue was Director General for Strategy in the Department for Work and Pensions.
 She joined DWP in April 2009 as Director General of Welfare and Wellbeing, moving to the newly formed Strategy Group in October 2011.
 She was previously Director General for Corporate Performance at the Department for International Development.
 Sue has also served in the Number 10 Policy Unit, advising on family policy, and at the Treasury where she was Director in charge of EMU policy and national debt.

 Sue has a longstanding interest in gender equality issues; her academic research was on the lifetime costs of motherhood through lower earnings and pensions.
 She worked on family policy at No 10 and on women-owned small firms while in the British Embassy Washington.
-She currently leads a cross-Whitehall group looking at the progression of women in the civil service.
+She led a cross-Whitehall group looking at the progression of women in the civil service.
 In 2015 she succeeded Simon Fraser as the civil service's diversity champion.